jellyfangs/EmeraldSiren/README.md

 # Let’s Be Clear

 * **This is not approved by Starbucks.**
-* This was made by a designer, not a programmer.
 * If Starbucks makes a change to their site it could break.
-* I only have one Starbucks card so who knows what kind of crazy will be unleashed if I had more than one card.
+* I only have one Starbucks card so who knows what kind of crazy will be unleashed if you use it with more than one card.

+# How To Use This

+_See next commit in a few minutes._

 # Cool uses for this